-"Debt" of any person means at any date, without duplication, (a) all obligations of the Corporation for borrowed money, (b) all obligations of the Corporation evidenced by bonds, debentures, notes or other similar instruments, (c) all obligations of the Corporation to pay the deferred purchase price of property or services, except trade accounts payable arising in the ordinary course of business, (d) all obligations of the Corporation as lessee under capital leases, (e) all debt of others secured by a lien on any asset of the Corporation, whether or not such debt is assumed by the Corporation, (f) all Guarantees by the Corporation of debt of other Persons and (g) all obligations of the Corporation, shall mean only those obligations authorized and outstanding under the terms of the General Resolution.
+"Debt" of any person means at any date, without duplication, (a) all obligations of the Corporation for borrowed money, (b) all obligations of the Corporation evidenced by bonds, debentures, notes or other similar instruments, (c) all obligations of the Corporation to pay the deferred purchase price of property or services, except trade accounts payable arising in the ordinary course of business, (d) all obligations of the Corporation as lessee under capital leases, (e) all debt of others secured by a lien on any asset of the Corporation, whether or not such debt is assumed by the Corporation, (f) all Guarantees by the Corporation of debt of other Persons and (g) all obligations of the Corporation under Swap Contracts; provided, however, the term "Debt," with respect to the Corporation, shall mean only those obligations authorized and outstanding under the terms of the General Resolution.

-"Modified Parity Debt" means Debt of the Corporation issued under the General Resolution and the 2023 Series A-3 Supplemental Resolution payable from or secured by the Trust Estate and described in clauses (b), (d), (f) and (g) of the definition of "Debt" above (and in the case of clause (d) of the definition of "Debt" above, excluding any lease, the obligation of which is subject to appropriation at the discretion of the Corporation, and, in the case of clause (f), that the failure of the Corporation to pay any such guarantee as a result of any set-off, recoupment, counterclaim or any other defense shall not constitute a failure to pay Modified Parity Debt for purposes of paragraph 10(b) above, and in the case of obligations arising under or pursuant to any Swap Contracts as described in clause (g) of the definition of "Debt" above, only with respect to (1) Swap Contracts that provide interest rate support and (2) obligations under Swap Contracts that constitute regularly scheduled payments that relate to obligations of a type described in clause (b) of the definition of "Debt" above), the payment of which is secured by a pledge of or Lien on Revenues senior to or on a parity with the payment of the 2023 Series A-3 Bonds (including Bank Bonds).
+"Modified Parity Debt" means Debt of the Corporation issued under the General Resolution and the 2023 Series B-2 Supplemental Resolution payable from or secured by the Trust Estate and described in clauses (b), (d), (f) and (g) of the definition of "Debt" above (and in the case of clause (d) of the definition of "Debt" above, excluding any lease, the obligation of which is subject to appropriation at the discretion of the Corporation, and, in the case of clause (f), that the failure of the Corporation to pay any such guarantee as a result of any set-off, recoupment, counterclaim or any other defense shall not constitute a failure to pay Modified Parity Debt for purposes of paragraph 10(b) above, and in the case of obligations arising under or pursuant to any Swap Contracts as described in clause (g) of the definition of "Debt" above, only with respect to (1) Swap Contracts that provide interest rate support and (2) obligations under Swap Contracts that constitute regularly scheduled payments that relate to obligations of a type described in clause (b) of the definition of "Debt" above), the payment of which is secured by a pledge of or Lien on Revenues senior to or on a parity with the payment of the 2023 Series B-2 Bonds (including Bank Bonds).

-"Parity Debt" means all obligations evidenced by bonds (excluding the 2023 Series A-3 Bonds), debentures, notes or other similar instruments now or hereafter outstanding under the terms of the General Resolution; provided, that such Debt is secured by the Trust Estate on parity with the 2023 Series A-3 Bonds pursuant to the General Resolution.
+"Parity Debt" means all obligations evidenced by bonds (excluding the 2023 Series B-2 Bonds), debentures, notes or other similar instruments now or hereafter outstanding under the terms of the General Resolution; provided, that such Debt is secured by the Trust Estate on parity with the 2023 Series B-2 Bonds pursuant to the General Resolution.

-"Trust Estate" means the Revenues and other assets pledged to secure the 2023 Series A-3 Bonds and Parity Debt, all as more fully set forth in the General Resolution.
+"Trust Estate" means the Revenues and other assets pledged to secure the 2023 Series B-2 Bonds and Parity Debt, all as more fully set forth in the General Resolution.